Plumbing Backflow Prevention: Grand Rapids, MI

-For backflow prevention in Grand Rapids, the local details decide which parts actually last.
-Set in Michigan's continental-climate region — a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons — homes here contend with freeze-thaw cycles that crack pipe and split fittings and deep winter cold that freezes exposed and uninsulated supply lines, so we spec corrosion- and climate-rated pipe, fittings, and water heaters rather than whatever's cheapest on the shelf.
+In Grand Rapids, good backflow prevention starts from local conditions, not a national spec sheet.
+Set in Michigan's continental-climate region — a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons — homes here contend with freeze-thaw cycles that crack pipe and split fittings and deep winter cold that freezes exposed and uninsulated supply lines, so we spec corrosion- and climate-rated pipe, fittings, and fixtures rather than whatever's cheapest on the shelf.
 The failures we see most around Kent County are burst supply lines during deep winter freezes and corroded service lines from road salt and groundwater, and our backflow prevention trucks are stocked for them.
-With 77% of local homes built before 1980, original galvanized pipe and aging water heaters past their service life are common — we size every fix to the system in front of us.
+With 77% of local homes built before 1980, original galvanized pipe and aging fixtures past their service life are common — we size every fix to the system in front of us.

-Grand Rapids sits in Michigan's continental-climate region, which brings a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons.
-For a home's plumbing that means contending with freeze-thaw cycles that crack pipe and split fittings, deep winter cold that freezes exposed and uninsulated supply lines, and summer heat and humidity that strain water heaters and sweat pipes — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+Grand Rapids's climate story is Michigan's continental-climate region — a humid continental climate — hot, humid summers and cold, snowy winters, with sharp freeze-thaw swings between seasons.
+That load lands on plumbing as freeze-thaw cycles that crack pipe and split fittings, deep winter cold that freezes exposed and uninsulated supply lines, and summer heat and humidity that strain water heaters and sweat pipes — we answer it with corrosion- and freeze-rated pipe, fittings, and water heaters.

-The plumbing failures we see most in Grand Rapids homes are burst supply lines during deep winter freezes, corroded service lines from road salt and groundwater, and sewer laterals cracked by frost heave.
-It's not random — 149 days below freezing a year freeze and split supply lines and outdoor spigots, 59 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 77% of local homes predate 1980 (median build year 1953), so many still run original galvanized steel or polybutylene pipe and 15-year-old water heaters well past their life, and 57% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Grand Rapids trucks carry parts for, fixed in a single visit.
+Grand Rapids's most common plumbing failures are burst supply lines during deep winter freezes, corroded service lines from road salt and groundwater, and sewer laterals cracked by frost heave.
+None of it is coincidence — 149 days below freezing a year freeze and split supply lines and outdoor spigots, 59 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 77% of local homes predate 1980 (median build year 1953), so many still run original galvanized steel or polybutylene pipe and fixtures well past their service life, and 57% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+We stock every Grand Rapids truck for precisely this corrosion and wear, and fix it in a single visit.

 Your annual backflow test is due